Heart failure

 Well I used to have two every day, two tablets, and I found that I was in a lot of constant you know trots and things and then they cut it down to one because I was getting peculiar side effects and dizziness, and I'd had more kidney blood tests done, and there was an area where the graft didn't show the right figures it should have had and the doctor said to me that I should really be drinking more water.
 But the fact that I wasn't drinking enough water he said he would try cutting down the diuretic to just one tablet and I've been on one tablet ever since and that seems to be helping.

-Diuretics, ACE inhibitors and the anti-arrhythmic drug amiodarone can affect kidney function.
-A man said his diuretic dose had subsequently been halved; a woman had been referred to a specialist for investigations.
+Diuretics, ACE inhibitors, and the anti-arrhythmic drug amiodarone can affect kidney function.
+As a result of this effect, one man said his diuretic dose had been halved and a woman had been referred to a specialist for further investigations.
 For more about reduced kidney function see 'Kidney health'.

 He stopped taking ramipril because he developed an awful cough that kept him awake at night